rproenza86/reactjs_redux_starter/README.md

 * Publish app in docker hub registry
 * Add github release stage in the CI process
 * Add docker hub publish stage in the CI process
+* Add build process to the client
+* Pre-render and server side render